NFL Rumors: Amari Cooper And Dak Prescott Could Make Dallas Cowboys Choose Between Them

 The Dallas Cowboys have a lot of decisions coming up that will need to be made and they could result in a lot of money being spent.
 If they’re planning on keeping their core group of players together, they will need to negotiate well and for the long run.
-Right now, they are looking at both quarterback Dak Prescott and wide receiver Amari Cooper becoming free agents, and that could spell a bit of trouble that other NFL teams would love to see.
+Right now, they are dealing with the prospect of both quarterback Dak Prescott and wide receiver Amari Cooper becoming free agents next year, and that could spell a bit of trouble that other NFL teams would love to see.

 Right now, they’re hoping to sign both Prescott and Cooper to new contracts which will be extensions to keep them in Dallas for quite a while.
 At the same time, they are also dealing with the fact that running back Ezekiel Elliott is going to rightfully demand more money too.